qelectrotech/qelectrotech-doc/source/users/conductor/properties/conductor_type.rst

     Displaying the `conductor TAG (code)`_ at `multiline diagrams`_ is usual for an easily manage of the manufacturing, erection, commissioning and maintenance phase of the product.

-    QElectroTech allows an automatic conducto number definition for the text using the variable ``%autonum`` at the **Text formula** field.
+    QElectroTech allows an automatic conductor number definition for the text using the variable ``%autonum`` at the **Text formula** field.
 This field have to be defined at `Folio properties`_ before starting the `conductor creation`_.